nipundrall/nipundrall/README.md

-- 👋 Hi, I’m @nipundrall
+👋 Hi, I’m Nipun Drall
-- 👀 I’m interested in using linux
-- 🌱 I’m currently learning to use Arch
+I'm currently learning to use linux and doing some scripting.
 - 💞️ I’m currently not looking to collaborate.
 - 📫 You can reach me at ndsdrall9@gmail.com
-- 😄 Pronouns: i'm a he or him.

 - ⚡ Fun fact: You can just Google me.
 Nipun Drall

 <!---